sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 <br>
 ### Data Import <a name="linreg-import"></a>

-Since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+Since we saved our modeling data as a pickle file earlier, we just had to import it.
+We ensured we removed the customer ID column, as we believed this would be unlikely to have any meaningful bearing on customer loyalty scores.
+We also ensured our data was shuffled before splitting it into test and training sets, so that any inherent bias from the data ordering would be evenly split across the test and training data sets.

 ```python